DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

     #.
 Edit the Attribute value field as necessary:

         * If the Attribute represents a list of pre-defined options select your desired value from the drop-down list.
 The Attribute value field updates to reflect the selected value.
-        * If the Attribute represents an enable/disable option select the checkbox to enable or disable the Attribute.
-If the checkbox is empty the Attribute is disabled .
-When enabled a tick is displayed within the checkbox.
+        * If the Attribute represents a boolean switch option select the checkbox to enable (switch on) or disable (switch off) the attribute.
+If the checkbox is empty the Attribute is *disabled*.
+When *enabled* a tick is displayed within the checkbox.
-        * If the Attribute requires a manually specified value select the Attribute value field by clicking within it.
+        * If the Attribute requires manually entered input (e.g. a numerical value or text string) select the Attribute value field by clicking within it.
 Delete any pre-existing content and enter your desired value.
-Press the *enter* key for the value to be submitted and recorded.
+Press the *enter* key for the value to be submitted and saved.
 Values that have been edited but not yet submitted are denoted with a 'pencil' icon.
 Upon successful submission the pencil is replaced by the default information symbol.

          **NB:** No data type validation is performed on manually entered values.

-During the registration process of a new Attribute value a spinning icon is displayed to the left of the modified Attribute.
+During the process of submitting a new Attribute value to the `design_` a spinning icon is displayed to the left of the modified Attribute.
 For more information on the process this represents see `attribute_change_lifecycle_`.

-Upon successful registration the icon associated with the modified Attribute reverts to an information icon.
+Upon successful submission the icon associated with the modified Attribute reverts to an information icon.

-In case of registration failure a red error icon is displayed next to the modified Attribute.
+In case of submission failure a red error icon is displayed next to the modified Attribute.

-Automatically Modifying Block Attributes
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I NEED TO EXPLORE THE USE OF PUT REQUESTS HERE

 .. _attribute_change_lifecycle_: